Chapter 46:

 It was Rem.

-—Rem, I think we should leave,—I said.
+"Rem, I think we should leave this place," I said.

-—So what?—she asked, clearly not understanding.
+"So what?" she asked, clearly not understanding.

 She raised an eyebrow, waiting for me to continue.